 The company or person from whom you get the products you then resell or distribute.
 The purchase order financing firm pays the Supplier directly for the items.

 The person or company wanting to purchase your wares or customer.
-After receiving the products, the client in a purchase order financing arrangement normally makes payment straight to the finance business.
+After the business receives the products, the client in a purchase order financing agreement normally makes payment straight to the finance business.

-This is how to purchase order financing functions:
+This is how to purchase order financing agreement functions:

 Step 1: Start with the Paperwork and Application for PO Financing